Integrate with custom checkout and payment iframe

 Google Pay

-To configure Google Pay do these steps.
+To use Google Pay do these steps.

-3. Enable Google Pay in the checkout
+3. Enable Google Pay in the checkout.

 var wpwlOptions = {